calcmogul/controls-engineering-in-frc/README.md

 pip3 install --user frccontrol
 ```

-The scripts can be run like follows:
+The scripts can be run as follows:

 ```
 ./elevator.py